sidssn/paul-test/README.md

 Pre-Requisites
 =================
-• You need to have Python 3.6 or above installed e.g. `I have python 3.7 installed`
+• You need to have Python 3.6 or above installed

-• You need to have a suitable IDE  e.g. `I have PyCharm CE`

 Steps to run it locally
 =================
 After downloading and unzipping the folder, you need to:

-• Open `PyCharm` and click on `Open` and go to the folder where you have unzipped click on it and then hit `Open` That should import the project to your window
+• On your command line, go to the folder where you have unzipped this project

-• Once you have successfully imported the project, you should see a python script called `app.py` in the root of the folder
+• You should see a python script called `app.py` in the root of the folder

-• Right click on that script and click `Run app` and that should generate the 3 csv files in the output directory which is also present in the root of the folder
+• Run the python script by running this command - `python app.py`

+• If the run was successful, you should see the 3 reports generated in the `output` folder